furqan1pk/furqan1pk/README.md

   <a href="mailto:Furqaan.arshad@gmail.com"><img alt="Email" title="Email" src="https://img.shields.io/badge/-Email-D14836?style=for-the-badge&logo=Gmail&logoColor=white"/></a>
 </p>

-Furqan Arshad is a data scientist with expertise in neuroscience, medical signal processing, AR/VR, and embedded systems.
-He has a track record of innovation and extensive experience in the design and development of cutting-edge technologies, as well as leading multidisciplinary teams of data scientists and software engineers.
+I’m Furqan, a data scientist with expertise in neuroscience, medical signal processing, AR/VR, and embedded systems.
+I have a track record of innovation and extensive experience in designing and developing cutting-edge technologies, as well as leading multidisciplinary teams of data scientists and software engineers.

-He is currently working at the University of California, Davis, where he leverages his expertise to innovate in the field of brain-machine interfaces and wearables.
-Previously, he worked at META Innovation Lab, where he contributed to augmented and virtual reality projects and led pioneering efforts in early migraine prediction using wearable time series sensor data.
+Currently, I’m working at the University of California, Davis, where I leverage my expertise to innovate in brain-machine interfaces and wearables.
+Previously, I worked at META Innovation Lab, contributing to AR/VR projects and pioneering early migraine prediction using wearable time series sensor data.

-He holds a Master’s degree in Computer Science from UC Davis, focusing on biological decoding and neural interfaces.
-His research and professional contributions have been recognized with publications and industry accolades.
+I hold a Master’s degree in Computer Science from UC Davis, focusing on biological decoding and neural interfaces.
+My research and professional contributions have been recognized with publications and industry accolades.

-Furqan is currently seeking full-time roles in Data Science or Software Engineering where he can apply his skills and contribute to innovative projects.
+I’m seeking full-time roles in Data Science or Software Engineering where I can apply my skills and contribute to innovative projects.
+I’m also open to collaborations on exciting projects.

 #### Technologies & Tools